What is a branding shoot? Why do does one matter for your business?

 The client is choosing between the two.

-Realtor A’s headshot is professional, in a suit, arms crossed.
+On Lawyer A’s website, their headshot is professional, in a suit, arms crossed.
 Nothing wrong with that.

 If you were choosing between the two, who would you choose?

-For me, I’d be drawn to Realtor B. They seem relatable and approachable right off the bat.
-They’ll be selling my home fast!
+For me, I’d be drawn to Lawyer B. They seem relatable and approachable right off the bat.
+They’ll be helping my problem quick!

 There is something magnetic for your brand when you can show off who you are and what you do.
 A custom branding photoshoot tells your story, shows what you do, and how you can help your customers.